Efficient excitation-transfer across fully connected networks via local-energy optimization: Methods

 Let us now fix the total evolution time $T$ and prepare the system with an excitation in the $n$-th site.
 The goal of optimizing the population transfer can be achieved by minimising the cost function

 where $\Vec{h}$ represents the set of parameters over which the optimization is performed.

 Using \Cref{eq:r,eq:TH,eq:Lindbladian_vec,eq:Lindblad-vec,eq:Lindblad-vec-solution,eq:HD_vec,eq:Hn}, we are able to obtain the sink population $r^T_s$ and calculate its gradient with respect to $\Vec{h}$.
 The latter can be efficiently done by using Automatic Differentiation techniques~\cite{tensorflow:2015}.
 We can hence minimise $C(\Vec{h})$ using gradient-based techniques, eventually finding the optimal on-site energies configuration, i.e., $\Vec{h}_{\text{opt}}$.
-In this work, we chose to use RMSprop \cite{https://doi.org/10.48550/arxiv.1609.04747}, an adaptive gradient-descent technique in which the gradients are divided by an exponentially weighted moving average of the squares of the derivatives in the parameters updates.
+In this work, we chose to use a Root Mean Square Propagation (RMSprop) algorithm~\cite{https://doi.org/10.48550/arxiv.1609.04747}, an an adaptive learning-rate optimization algorithm developed to tackle limitations of stochastic gradient descent in training deep neural networks.
+It adjusts learning rates for each parameter and divides the gradients by an exponentially weighted moving average of the squares of the derivatives in the parameters updates.
+This aids convergence, speed, and stability.
+While reuqiring careful hyper-parameter tuning, RMSprop is a valuable tool for training neural networks, particularly useful for non-stationary objectives and recurrent neural networks.
 Our choice is based solely on the fact that we generally observed a comparatively faster convergence to the solution compared to other similar techniques in our numerical simulations.